CBD for Cats: What Pet Owners Need to Know

 At ABSC Organics, every batch is tested by an independent laboratory, and our certificates of analysis are published on our website.
 Our USDA Organic CBD oil contains broad-spectrum cannabinoids with non-detectable THC, making it a safer choice for cats.

-What the Research Says About CBD and Anxiety in Cats
+What Pet Owners Are Saying About CBD and Cats

-Most of the clinical research on CBD in companion animals has focused on dogs, but the findings offer meaningful insight for cat owners as well.
+Most of the published research on CBD in companion animals has focused on dogs, but growing interest has led to more conversation in the veterinary community about feline use as well.

 Anecdotal Evidence from Cat Owners